 Still other surveys pay for your time and effort in answering questions by entering your name into a draw.
 This is an even less appealing alternative as you won’t even know whether or not you will be getting anything until after your name is picked.
 Furthermore, the prize that you get is often likely to be consumer products or gift cards rather than cash.
 These surveys are therefore even less likely to contribute to anything remotely resembling a regular income.

 Does all this mean that answering survey questions is a waste of time?
-Not necessarily.
+No, it doesn’t.
 Although you probably aren’t going to be able to make a good living just by answering a couple of surveys every week, it is possible to make a fairly substantial addition to your monthly income by incorporating online surveys into your regular work schedule.
-If you can manage to answer a couple of surveys per day throughout the week for example, you might find that you are able to increase your earnings by a fairly considerable amount.
+If you can manage to answer a couple of surveys per day throughout the week for example, you might find that you are able to increase your earnings by a fairly considerable amount up to a few hundred dollars monthly.

 If you already have a good-paying job that covers most of your bills and day-to-day expenses, answering survey questions on the side is a great way to boost your income.
 Best of all, it gives you a chance to earn some money off the time that you would otherwise be spending on non-profitable pursuits such as browsing social media.